Play! Pavilion

-Play! is a canceled pavilion for Epcot at Walt Disney World.
-Located in World Discovery, it was set to open in 2021, but the attraction missed its opening window without any formal announcement of a delay.
+Play! is a proposed pavilion for Epcot at Walt Disney World.
+Located in World Discovery, it was set to open in 2021, but construction was halted in 2020 due to the COVID-19 pandemic.
 In January 2023, Play! was removed from EPCOT guide maps following over three years without the attraction being mentioned by Disney.
 Later that month, Disney officially announced that the attraction's concept was being reevaluated.
 As originally announced, Play was set to be constructed within the former Wonders of Life pavilion and themed as an interactive futuristic city where guests would be able to interact with a variety of Disney characters.

+In June 2026, it was reported that flags bearing the Play Pavilion's icon were removed from the park's entry courtyard.

 Overview

 According to concept artwork by Walt Disney Imagineering, the pavilion as originally announced was planned to contain: